Lindsey's 2nd-half burst carries Northwestern past Nebraska

 Northwestern: The Wildcats are in the middle of playing four of its first five conference games on the road for the first time since 1955-56.
 Beating the Huskers was almost a must for a team that harbors hopes of making the NCAA Tournament for the first time.

-Nebraska: The Huskers were coming off their thrilling 93-90 double-overtime victory over Iowa on Thursday, and it didn't look like they were short on energy in the early minutes of the game.
+Nebraska: The Huskers were coming off their thrilling double-overtime victory over Iowa on Thursday, and it didn't look like they were short on energy early.
 But it became apparent fatigue was a factor as Northwestern began winning most the loose balls and Nebraska's shooting took a dive in the second half.

 UP NEXT